holoviz/datashader/examples/README.md

 cases).

 Step 2 will activate the `ds` environment, using it for all subsequent commands.
 You will need to re-run step 2 after closing your terminal or rebooting your machine, if you want to use anything in the `ds` environment.
-On Windows, you need to replace `source activate ds` with `activate ds`.
+For older versions of conda, you may instead need to do `source activate ds` (mac/linux) or `activate ds` (windows).

 Step 3 will copy the datashader examples from wherever Conda placed them into a subdirectory `datashader-examples`, and will then download